RepRapLtd/Walking-robots/Petoi/README.md

 2. Mechanics/Head Camera and Lidar Mount.FCStd - the FreeCAD design for the neck/head
 3. Mechanics/Forearm/v3/ - the lower leg design with the Hall sensor
 4. Software/TeachableMachine/ - AI vision to find the charging mat (see [Teachable Machine here](https://teachablemachine.withgoogle.com/))
-5. Software/Pi/ - the Python control software for everything
+5. Software/Pi/ - the Python control software for everything non-AI